 - USB-C (3.1)

 - 3.5mm headphone jack

 - Mono Boombox speaker, DTS-X surround sound

 - FM radio

 - Fingerprint scanner, rear-facing

-The LG G7 ThinQ will likely feature Qualcomm's new second-gen 10nm Snapdragon 845 chip, along with 4- or 6GB of RAM and 64- or 128GB storage.
+The LG G7 ThinQ also has Qualcomm's new Snapdragon 845 chip, along with 4GB of RAM and 64GB of storage.